Armadillo (character): Fictional character biography

-Armadillo later joins Hydra after Helmut Zemo promises to cure his condition in exchange for his allegiance.
+Armadillo joins Hydra after Helmut Zemo promises to cure his condition in exchange for his allegiance.
 He takes part in Hydra's plot to sterilize the human race by using Inhuman blood, but betrays Zemo after Sam Wilson, the new Captain America, tells Armadillo that by serving Hydra, he would be trading his soul and humanity just to be cured.